The Bankrate promise

 The National Association of Student Financial Aid Administrators compiles a list of state-based grants and scholarships.
 The amounts and eligibility rules vary depending on the state.

-For example, California offers the Dream Act scholarship, which provides up to $12,570 a year for students who are not eligible to file a FAFSA and who have been a California resident for at least one year.
+For example, California offers the Dream Act scholarship, which provides up to $12,630 a year for up to four years of college for students who are not eligible to file a FAFSA and have been a California resident for at least one year.

 Many schools that offer financial aid to DACA students require that students fill out the College Board CSS Profile to become eligible.
-The CSS is similar to the FAFSA, except students without an SSN can fill it out.
+The CSS Profile is similar to the FAFSA, except students without an SSN can fill it out.

 DACA students are eligible for private scholarships and grants.
 Here is a partial list of scholarships available to DACA recipients.